piko-framework/piko-framework.github.io/docs/application.md

 `ModuleId/ControllerId/ActionId`

-Exemple : The request URI `/hello` may correspond to the internal route `site\default\hello` which means that the action `hello` in the controller `default` in the module `site` should be dispatched by the application.
+Example : The request URI `/hello` may correspond to the internal route `site\default\hello` which means that the action `hello` in the controller `default` in the module `site` should be dispatched by the application.

 [More information](requests.md)